 Choosing the right capacity ultimately comes down to how large the area you want to treat is, and how much weight you can comfortably support.

-In terms of task-completion time, you may find it more effective (and safer!) to have a smaller unit which you can move around with more easily, rather than a larger one.
+In terms of task-completion time, you may find it more effective (and safer!) to have a smaller garden sprayer that you can move around with more easily, rather than a larger one.

 Following on from the subject of sprayer weight, you’ll find it far easier to carry a full knapsack sprayer if it’s comfortable.

 Adjustable shoulder straps are crucial for comfort when it comes to comfort.
 For smaller garden sprayers, (1 – 7 L) one strap should be sufficient.
 One strap will keep your hands free whilst being enough to comfortably support smaller sprayer.

 However, a backpack sprayer, with two straps, will be more comfortable for a sprayer with a larger tank capacity.
 Backpack sprayers, with two adjustable shoulder straps, stay in place and make it much easier to carry large amounts of liquid.
 Two adjustable shoulder straps will stop the sprayer from getting in the way, and will distribute the heavier weight much more evenly than one strap.

 Also, look for a sprayer with a trigger lock.
 This will stop you from needing to hold the trigger down the whole time in order to achieve continuous spraying, and therefore help prevent aching hands and blisters.